Borivoj/computational-economic-simulation/README.md

 Download this repository into a folder on your local drive.
 Download Approximate RL and DP toolbox from http://busoniu.net/repository.php and extract it into ./contrib directory.

 Open file simulation.m in MATLAB and run it.
-When prompted to change the working directory, click yes.
+When prompted, change the working directory.
 A GUI window should appear.
 Click "Run" in the right bottom corner to start the simulation.

 You can change various parameters of the simulation, either in GUI (click "Apply" after making a change) or by modifying setup.m file.